 Our end result is a like-new vintage blanket chest with cedar lining ready to get a whole new lease on life.

 In all my years of doing furniture, I’ve always wanted to try to create a folk art piece that gave props to my Polish heritage.
-My goal was to try to create a piece that tells a story with my inspiration coming from the village of Zalipie. (click to see all the beauty photographed by Aga Kozmic)
+My goal was to try to create a piece that tells a story with my inspiration coming from the village of Zalipie.

 Once the second coat cured, I started my hand-painted design.

-Ready to see how my crazy adventure came together with this vintage blanket chest?
+Finally, are you ready to see how my crazy adventure came together with this vintage blanket chest?
 You bet I am!

-They traveled to the U.S.A. when my mother was twelve and I can’t thank them enough for making that journey.
+Additionally, they traveled to the U.S.A. when my mother was twelve and I can’t thank them enough for making that journey.
 Imagine if her and my dad never met?
 Crazy how it all works out.

-Do pin and share my vintage blanket chest makeover to inspire others to see past the dog chewed mess and see the potential that lies instead.
+Likewise, pin and share my vintage blanket chest makeover to inspire others to see past the dog chewed mess and see the potential that lies instead.

 Up next, this thrifted cart is about to get a modern update.
 See the after HERE.